Start a project with MRI

 A.7.
 Equipment

-It is the responsibility of the investigators to ensure on-time arrival of research subjects, their suitability for study, and the availability of any non-standard materials (hardware, coils, software, pulse sequences, ancillary equipment) required for the study.
+It is the responsibility of the investigators to ensure the on-time arrival of research subjects, their suitability for study, and the availability of any non-standard materials (hardware, coils, software, pulse sequences, ancillary equipment) required for the study.

 Please use the equipment carefully and follow the training instructions.
 If you encounter any issue or find the equipment in an unexpected state, please notify the platform staff via email promptly (mri@fcbg.ch).
 You will not be held accountable for equipment failures.